Is therapy only for one person?

 When a teenager comes to therapy what happens?

 A teen is assumed to deserve the same respect and privacy as anyone.
 All legal parents/guardians must authorize treatment but what a child/teen says in therapy is kept private (except for a few circumstances that the law requires).
 Therapy does, however, try to provide tools for teens to help them communicate in the best ways possible with their support family/friend systems.
+Be aware that the age of consent for mental health is 14 in Pennsylvania.

 How will I know when it is time to stop therapy?